thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

     class="img-responsive"
     alt="Google error message in proximity to where the error occurred" />
-  <figcaption class="figure-caption">Figure X: Google error messages for errors detected after form submission. </figcaption>
+  <figcaption class="figure-caption">Figure 15: Google error messages for errors detected after form submission. </figcaption>
 </figure>

 Notice how a summary of the errors is displayed at the top of the form, and then individual messages appear directly underneath each field containing an error.
 Each of these error messages is closer to the field that it's related to than to the next field in the form, so it's clear which field the error message is related to.